 - The pricing model (fixed fee, although other pricing models can be used.
-See the hourly rate example below); - Indicative fees and the circumstances in which they may vary; - Whether the fees include VAT (where applicable); - · Likely additional costs; - The price information in the form of ranges for barristers in chambers (although price information can also be provided in the form of average fees for barristers in chambers, or in relation to individual barristers - see the mandatory rules on price transparency in section 2); - The Public Access service in question and a description of the service, including a concise statement of the key stages (allowing consumers to sufficiently understand the service); and - An indicative timescale for the key stages.
+See the hourly rate example below); - Indicative fees and the circumstances in which they may vary; - Whether the fees include VAT (where applicable); - Likely additional costs; - The price information in the form of ranges for barristers in chambers (although price information can also be provided in the form of average fees for barristers in chambers, or in relation to individual barristers - see the mandatory rules on price transparency in section 2); - The Public Access service in question and a description of the service, including a concise statement of the key stages (allowing consumers to sufficiently understand the service); and - An indicative timescale for the key stages.

-Written advice on your appeal £X - £X, approximately X hours Preparation of appeal, including meetings £X - £X, approximately X hours with you and assistance with completion of forms Preliminary hearing (in some cases) £X - £X, approximately X hours First day's tribunal appearance £X - £X, approximately X hours Tribunal appearances per day, after the first day £X - £X, approximately X hours per day
+Stage of case Ranges of hourly rates (estimates) Written advice on your appeal £X - £X, approximately X hours Preparation of appeal, including conferences £X - £X, approximately X hours with you and assistance with completion of forms Preliminary hearing (in some cases) £X - £X, approximately X hours First day's tribunal appearance £X - £X, approximately X hours Tribunal appearances per day, after the first $\pounds X - \pounds X$, approximately X hours per day day

-Annex F: Inheritance Act advices
+Annex G: Inheritance Act advices